zotonic/zotonic/doc/manuals/templates/lookups.rst

 ``email/email_base.tpl``.
 Just ``email_base.tpl`` will not find the email template.

-All templates of all modules are grouped together, regardless in which module they are defined and the module name is never given as part of the template name.
+All templates of all modules are grouped together, regardless of which module they are defined in.
+The module name is never given as part of the template name.

 Module priority and overriding templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similar named templates can be defined in multiple modules.
-Which template is selected depends on the priority of the module.
+Templates with the same filename can be defined in multiple modules.
+The actual template which is selected depends on the priority of the module.

 The :dfn:`module priority` is a number defined in the module’s code and is usually a number between 1 and 1000.
 A lower number gives a